Gulag El Dorado

 number.
 It was one the new 688 numbers

-and most of the time conformed to a vow of silence it was forced to take in a Chinese
+and most of the time conformed to a vow of silence it had been forced to take in a Chinese

 manufacturing plant.
 He unsnapped a